pingcap/tidb-operator/en/backup-to-gcs.md

 # Back up TiDB Cluster Data to GCS

 This document describes how to back up the data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
-"Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).
-For the underlying implementation, [`mydumper`](https://pingcap.com/docs/stable/reference/tools/mydumper) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.
+"Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup). [`mydumper`](https://pingcap.com/docs/stable/reference/tools/mydumper) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.

-The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
-For the backup method implemented based on Helm Charts, refer to [Back up and Restore TiDB Cluster Data Based on Helm Charts](backup-and-restore-using-helm-charts.md).
+The backup method described in this document is implemented using CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
+For the backup method implemented using Helm Charts, refer to [Back up and Restore TiDB Cluster Data Using Helm Charts](backup-and-restore-using-helm-charts.md).

 ## Ad-hoc full backup to GCS